felicianog3/Random-Notes/Basic_Network_JQR.md

 ## Threat Hunting I

 * a large amount of get request in the beginning of traffic could be indicitive of brute force occuring
+* http user agent of HYDRA could be an indicator of password spraying
+* Password Spray Attack:
+  * cyber attack in which an attacker attempts a few commonly used passwords or a list of commonly used passwords against a large number of usernames or accounts.
+This attack is designed to evade account lockout mechanisms, as the attacker tries only a limited number of passwords per account, reducing the risk of being detected